hssmalo/steampunkfantasy/rules.md

 In pre-assault phase you may roll a die.
 At N+ you may retreat before the assaults starts.
 Treat this as a regular reatreat but give or take no assault damage.
 If speed is currently at stand-still it become slow afterwards.
 This ability may only be used if the hex retreating into neither becomes overcrowded, is an illegal hex or contain enemies.

-The unit base have this ability if atleast one model in the unit has this spesicial ability.
+The unit have this ability if atleast one model in the unit has this spesicial ability.

 **Stuborn**

-After loosing an assualt, if you occupied the hex you where fighting over in an assault before the assault, you never retreat, and the enemy retreats instead.
+After loosing an assualt, you never retreat, and the enemy retreats instead.
+If both units have stuborn, fight assault again.

 **Terror**[range=n][dN]

 In agony 0, roll a dN psycic damage on any enemy unit within range of this unit.
-Half number of dice rounded down from all enemy shaken unit bases entering assault with you.
+Half number of dice rounded down from all enemy shaken units entering assault with you.
 Your enemy chooses which dice to remove if they represent different attacks

 **Fear**[N]

-In pre-assault phase, roll a dN on psychic damage for each enemy unit base which has a psychic damage table (ignore armor and regular damage modifiers)
+In pre-assault phase, roll a dN on psychic damage for each enemy unit which has a psychic damage table (ignore armor and regular damage modifiers)
-Half number of dice rounded down from all enemy shaken unit bases entering assault with you.
+Half number of dice rounded down from all enemy shaken units entering assault with you.
 Your enemy chooses which dice to remove if they represent different attacks

 \pagebreak